-One implementation class and one fieldwork/observation class (specializations may require additional fieldwork) in which students observe and comprehend developmentally and culturally appropriate practice with children.
+One implementation class and one fieldwork/observation class (specializations may require additional fieldwork)where students reflect on their work with younger and older children, adults and families.

 Completion of an associate's degree or a minimum of 60 semester credits with a grade of "C" or higher from a college or university accredited by regional commissions.